sonalireddy18/Encrypted-Bank-Asset-Management-System/README.md

 4. **Polymorphism:** Runtime polymorphism through virtual `display()` functions and dynamic casting for account type identification.
 5. **Operator Overloading:** The `+=` operator is overloaded to intuitively add transaction records to blockchain blocks.
 6. **Templates:** The `Account<T>` base class uses templates to support different data types for account balances.
+7. **Exception Handling:** Program can detect and handle runtime errors and prevents crashing if there is an input/output error or saving/loading error.

 ## Project Structure
 | Module | File(s) | Description |